 Military lawyers are certainly capable enough to represent your case in a military court.
 Yet, the fact remains that they have many other legal obligations and military responsibilities.
 They are often stretched too thin to pay the serious attention your case may demand.

 That’s why it may be a good idea to opt for a private civilian attorney specializing in military cases.
-Your personal attorney will give you the time and attention your case deserves.
+You can go here to understand how a personal attorney will give you the time and attention your case deserves.

 There may be an Immediate Need for an Attorney